puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 ## Before you begin

-Before using the detailed instructions in this article, consider the following 2 steps to enable a side-by-side browser experience by preventing the installation of the Stable Channel of Microsoft Edge.
-These steps will let your users run Microsoft Edge Legacy and the next version of Microsoft Edge ([Beta channel](microsoft-edge-channels.md)) side-by-side.
+Before using the detailed instructions in this article, consider the following 2 steps to let your users run Microsoft Edge Legacy and the next version of Microsoft Edge ([Beta channel](microsoft-edge-channels.md)) side-by-side.

 1. Prevent the automatic install of the Stable Channel of Microsoft Edge by [Windows Update](https://support.microsoft.com/help/12373/windows-update-faq).